revarbat/pymuv/MUVREF.rst

 $pragma "foo"     Outputs as the corresponding MUF directive.
 ================  ======================================================

-.. important:: All MUV programs should start with ``$language "muv"``.
+**IMPORTANT:** All MUV programs should start with ``$language "muv"``.
 Future versions of the MUCK server will use this to recognize MUV source code.
 The MufSim IDE also uses it to distinguish MUV from MUF source.

 Debugging MUV